Overview

 The Web UI provides a browser-based dashboard for managing backups, snapshots, restores, cloud targets, and Azure-to-Azure DR. It should be run on the same machine or trusted network as the backup server.

-Prerequisite: npm must be available on the server.
+Prerequisite for standalone installs: npm must be available on the server.

 Installation